The Internet is Serious Business!

 According to my Mercenary medal, I started playing Team Fortress 2 on 31 May 2009.
 The original nine hats were first introduced just ten days prior, in the Sniper vs. Spy Update of 21 May 2009; the next batch of hats were released in the Classless Update, on 13 August 2009.
 I am quite sure that my first playing session of Team Fortress 2, which started on 31 May 2009, ended before the Classless Update came out; I probably played throughout June and into some of July of that year, but then I took my first break away from the game before the beginning of August.
 Thus, my first impression of the game—formed during that first playing session—was that, because there were only nine of them and they didn't do anything other than look pretty, hats were nothing more than a very minor distraction.
 This was the attitude that most people held at the time as well.

-Of course, things have changed a lot since then: nowadays people will spend non-trivial amounts of real money just to purchase hats, which are and have always been purely cosmetic items!
+Of course, things have changed much since then: nowadays people will spend non-trivial amounts of real money just to purchase hats, which are and have always been purely cosmetic items!
 I have always stuck by my original attitude, formed during that first playing session: that hats are just distracting fripperies, not really worth my time or attention, and certainly not worth my real money.
 You might think it strange that I've stuck by my first impression of the game, which was formed during a month or two of regular play back in the middle of 2009.
-I've played the game a lot more since then, so you should think that, after more than 9 years (as of December 2018) of on-and-off play, my first impression of the game is now outdated, and I should go with today's crowd and embrace hats.
+I've played the game a lot more since then, so you should think that, after nearly 12 years (as of March 2021) of on-and-off play, my first impression of the game is now outdated, and I should go with today's crowd and embrace hats.
 But this is a (mostly) nostalgia Web site made by somebody who tends to be very resistant to change; I definitely hold on to my first impressions of things for very long periods of time.

 Admittedly, I do have a few hats and cosmetic items on my account, but they were all acquired either through in-game trading or given to me by the game.
 I keep their number to a minimum: all my classes wear the Mercenary medal (which is very small and hardly noticeable), but besides this, my Scout and Soldier have no other cosmetics; my Heavy, Engineer, Sniper, and Spy have only one additional small cosmetic; and my Pyro, Demoman, and Medic only have two additional small cosmetics.
 Valve dedicated a lot of time and effort into designing the character models without the extra cosmetics, so I avoid all outrageous-looking, over-the-top, or ill-fitting hats, and wear only those that I believe genuinely enhance the overall look of the class in some subtle way.
 99% of the hats in the game don't do this, but only distract because they look so out of place.